jstitch/MambuPy/README.md

   - config parsers for a better configuration of MambuPy
 * v1.1.1 2018-12-17
   - argparse to override configuration of MambuPy from command line
+* v1.2.0 2019-01-21
+  - MambuStruct now holds a copy of the args and kwargs originally passed to the constructor, so they may be reused on future calls of connect() method

 ### Author